"If there ever comes a day when we can't be together keep me in your heart, I'll stay there forever."

 Families are increasingly looking for an alternative that allows them to have a tailor-made service to say farewell to their loved one, one that truly reflects their life and can incorporate religious or spiritual elements as required without being a fully religious service.
 The Independent Celebrancy movement has made this possible.

-Now a fully trained and experienced Independent Celebrant myself, I can help bridge that gap.
+Now an experienced Independent Celebrant myself, having trained with the Fellowship of Professional Celebrants in 2012, I can help bridge that gap.
 If a family would like to include the Lord’s Prayer, for instance, and to have some mention of God during the service for those attending who do have strong beliefs, then this is something that I am very happy to incorporate for them.
 The services I create are completely shaped around the individual who has died and what their family want for them – I feel really strongly that a service should be built around an individual rather than taking a formula off the shelf and squeezing them in to fit it.

 I have had a lot of experience helping to support people who have suffered a bereavement in recent years, and I find working in this field very rewarding as I feel I can make the funeral services I take a positive experience for the families involved, hopefully helping them to cope better with what has happened moving forward.